NumericFactory/NexiTokenERC20/README.md

 ## Scripts

 This project was created with `npx hardhat`.
-We can launch a local blockchain with `npx hardhat node`.
+After install dependencies, you can launch a local blockchain with `npx hardhat node`, deploy smartcontract on local blockchain with `npx hardhat run scripts/deploy.ts --network localhost`, test it `npx hardhat test --network localhost`.
+Then and deploy on Goerli ETH Blockchain `npx hardhat run scripts/deploy.ts --network goerli`.

 ```
 npx coverage